About Mosquito Repellent Lotions

 No matter how fantastic these lotions are and how much peace they offer, you probably want to know how often you can apply them.
 If you live in an area where mosquitoes abound and have been looking for ways to keep the pests away, mosquito repellent lotions might seem like the answer to all your prayers.
 You might feel tempted to go all out and use the lotion constantly.

-You should know, though, that most mosquito repellent lotions contain chemicals.
+You should know, though, that all mosquito repellent lotions (and everything else in the world) contain chemicals.
+Some contain synthetic chemicals while others contain plant-based, or natural, chemicals.
 If they repel mosquitoes, they could possibly affect you, especially if overused.
-DEET, for example, is a common ingredient in a lot of mosquito repellents.
-The human skin absorbs it fairly quickly.
-But, even though it works like magic, DEET is known to cause deep skin irritation when used in copious amounts.
-If your skin absorbs such chemicals frequently and regularly, at some point, it’s probably going to start reacting negatively.
+DEET, for example, is a common synthetic ingredient in a lot of mosquito repellents.
+But even though it works like magic, DEET is known to cause skin irritation if applied too heavily or left on for too long.
+Citronella, an oil derived from grasses, may irritate your eyes.
+Both can be dangerous if ingested.

 Mosquito Repellent Lotion Buying Guide